proxmox/proxmox-backup/docs/tape-backup.rst

      This balances between space efficiency and media count.

      ..
-NOTE:: Retention period starts when the calendar event triggers.
+NOTE:: Retention period starts on the creation time of the next media-set or, if that does not exist, when the calendar event triggers the next time after the current media-set start time.

    Additionally, the following events may allocate a new media set: